Her Story

 About Emily

-Emily earned a Bachelor of Arts degree in Spanish and Business Administration from University of Miami and has held the Professional in Human Resources (PHR) certification through HRCI since 2016.
-Her decision to establish Roy Global Services was inspired by years of informal consulting and a successful immigration case that highlighted a growing need for personalized HR and mobility support.
-Guided by values of honesty, transparency, kindness, and accountability, Emily remains committed to helping organizations build effective global mobility programs while empowering individuals to advocate for themselves throughout their careers and immigration journeys.
+Emily holds a BA in Spanish and Business Administration from the University of Miami and has maintained her PHR certification through HRCI since 2016.
+Leading with honesty, transparency, and accountability, she is committed to helping organizations build effective global mobility programs while empowering individuals to advocate for themselves throughout their careers and immigration process.

 Her Interview